bradycargle/BradyCargle/src/posts/why-make-your-business-open.md

 Maybe this blog post is what gets a customer off the fence about buying.
 Maybe it causes you to tell a friend about me.

 Either way, I enjoy writing these and whether they’re read or not, it makes me feel good.
+That is enough for one lifetime.